Paw Paw Tunnel: The tunnel today

 Today the Paw Paw Tunnel can be easily explored with a flashlight, as the towpath is still intact.
 Trekkers can return via the tunnel, or hike back over the 2 mi Tunnel Hill Trail.
 This passes interpretive markers about the German and Irish workers who lived along the path during the tunnel's construction.

 A rockslide in January 2013 closed the trail east of the tunnel for four months, so the tunnel could not be reached from the east side.
 It reopened on April 17, 2013.
-A visitor on 26-Nov-2021 found the east end closed again.

 The NPS started a two-phase construction project to fix the scaling of rock on the downstream tunnel approach in 2017.
 The first phase, which addressed the most urgent sections of the deteriorating rock slope, has been completed.
 The second phase will begin the first week of May 2019 and will address additional hazards downstream of the newly completed section.
 The cost is listed as $750,000.